-2022 GREENHOUSE IMPACT REPORT
+2023 GREENHOUSE IMPACT REPORT

-According to the USDA, 10.2 percent of all American households were food insecure throughout 2021.
-Of families and households with incomes below the Federal poverty line, this number jumped to 32.1 percent.
-The Poor Handmaids of Jesus Christ (the PHJCs) Greenhouse Ministry, in partnership with the PHJC Volunteer Program, uses Regenerative Farming principles to provide nutrient-dense food to people in need that is delicious, healthy, and safe to eat.
+According to the USDA, 12.8 percent of all American households were food insecure throughout 2021.
+Of families and households with incomes below the Federal poverty line, this number jumped to 36 percent.
+The Poor Handmaids of Jesus Christ (PHJC) Greenhouse ministry, in partnership with the PHJC Volunteer Program, uses Regenerative Farming principles to provide nutrient-dense food to people in need that is delicious, healthy, and safe to eat.